InvertedTech/ON.Install/src/ON.Authorization/ParallelEconomy/Nugets/doc/models/ach-sec-code-enum.md

 # Ach Sec Code Enum

-SEC code for the account
+SEC code for the transaction if it's an ACH transaction

 ## Enumeration